pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         takes.
 Higher numbers help mitigate brute force attacks against derived keys.
 A `more detailed description`_ can be consulted for additional information.
-    :param backend: An optional instance of
-        :class:`~cryptography.hazmat.backends.interfaces.PBKDF2HMACBackend`.

-    :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised if the provided ``backend`` does not implement
-        :class:`~cryptography.hazmat.backends.interfaces.PBKDF2HMACBackend`

     :raises TypeError: This exception is raised if ``salt`` is not ``bytes``.